Functional optimal transport: map estimation and domain adaptation for functional data: Functional optimal transport: optimization and convergence analysis

 \section{Functional optimal transport: optimization and convergence analysis}

-We are ready to devise a functional optimal transport formulation based on the framework of Hilbert-Schmidt operators and characterize the existence, uniqueness and consistency of our proposed estimators, given sampled functions from source and target domains.
+We are ready to introduce a formulation for the functional optimal transport (FOT) problem, by reposing on the foundation of functional data analysis described earlier.
+Then we shall introduce estimators for solving the functional optimal transport problem from empirical data.
+Since we are formulating an infinite dimensional optimization problem, care must be taken to ensure the existence, uniqueness, and consistency of our proposed estimators, given sampled functions from source and target domains.

-Given Hilbert spaces of function $H_1$ and $H_2$, which are endowed with Borel probability measures $\mu$ and $\nu$, respectively, we wish to find a Borel map $\Gamma: H_1 \mapsto H_2$ such that $\nu$ is the pushforward measure of $\mu$ by $\Gamma$.
+Given Hilbert spaces of functions $H_1$ and $H_2$, which are endowed with Borel probability measures $\mu$ and $\nu$, respectively, we wish to find a Borel map $\Gamma: H_1 \mapsto H_2$ such that $\nu$ is the pushforward measure of $\mu$ by $\Gamma$.
 Expressing this statement probabilistically, if $f \sim \mu$ represents a random element of $H_1$, then $\Gamma f $ is a random element of $H_2$ and $\Gamma f \sim \nu$.
-As noted in Section~\ref{section:prelim_knowledge}, such a map may not always exist, but this motivates the following formulation:
+As noted in Section~\ref{section:prelim_knowledge}, such a map may not always exist.
+Thus one is interested in finding a map by which the resulting pushforward measure approximates as well as possible the target distribution.
+This motivates the following formulation:

-where $T_\# \mu$ is the pushforward of $\mu$ by $T$, and $W_2$ is the Wasserstein distance of probability measures on $H_2$.
-The space of solutions of Eq.~\eqref{eq:gamma} may still be large and the problem itself might be ill-posed; thus we consider imposing a shrinkage penalty, which leads to the problem of finding the infimum of the following objective function $J: \Bspace \rightarrow \mathbb{R}_+$:
+where $T_\# \mu$ is the pushforward of $\mu$ by $T$, and $W_2$ is the 2-Wasserstein distance of probability measures on the metric space $(H_2, \|\cdot\|_{H_2})$ (we suppress the dependence on $H_2$ of the notation $W_2$ for ease of notations because we only consider 2-Wasserstein distance on $H_2$ in this work).
+The space of solutions of Eq.~\eqref{eq:gamma} may still be large and the problem itself might be ill-posed.
+Thus we consider imposing a shrinkage penalty, which leads to the problem of finding the infimum of the following objective function $J: \Bspace \rightarrow \mathbb{R}_+$:

 where $\eta > 0$.
 It is natural to study the objective function $J$ and ask if it has a unique minimizer.
-To characterize this problem, we put a mild condition on the moments of $\mu$ and $\nu$, which are typically assumed for probability measures on Hilbert spaces \cite{lei2020convergence}.
-We shall assume throughout the paper that
+To characterize this problem precisely, we shall place a mild condition on the moments of $\mu$ and $\nu$, which are typically assumed for probability measures on Hilbert spaces \citep{lei2020convergence}. \begin{enumerate} \item[(A.1)] Assume \end{enumerate}